 Turns out 100 copies wasn’t an overestimation at all.
 At the book launch I was able to sell about 60 copies in five hours, and later sold the remaining 40 in the other signings I had scheduled for future events.
 Online I sold 36 copies in the first month alone.
 It wasn’t New York Times Bestseller numbers, but it was enough to keep me going.

 Things started to build from there.
 I was able to schedule multiple signings and writing workshops where I could talk about my own personal process of novel writing.
-Eventually I became a common visitor to the Dean’s office of my high school, not because I was in trouble, but because a newspaper wanted to interview.
-Stonebridge Press and Villager Newspapers featured me, front page, on every single town that their papers covered.
+Eventually I became a common visitor to the Dean’s office of my high school, not because I was in trouble, but because a newspaper wanted to interview me.
+Stonebridge Press and Villager Newspapers featured me, front page, in every town that their papers covered.

 Interviews came to me in odd ways, whether it be through the contact form on my website, or the Dean’s office of my high school.
 What I’ve learned is sometimes it comes down to luck and chance.
 One of those chances being when I had left my business card in a local bookstore, not really expecting much out of it, but soon enough I had a woman emailing me about doing a local television interview.

 I started writing I am Mercy shortly after being diagnosed with generalized anxiety disorder.
-For me that meant I was terrified of going to school, and sometimes going to work.
-About the worst thing you could do was leave me in a room alone—because then I would start to think.
+For me, that meant I was terrified of going to school, and sometimes going to work.
+I couldn’t be left in a room alone—because then I would start to think.
 I am Mercy was a release.
 It was the only time I could think without it being dangerous.
 I found my way back to reality through writing, by first leaving reality.

 I wrote I am Mercy, never caring about how it came out, only knowing that it made me feel better.
 It became a place where I could process things that I normally wouldn’t be able to think about without having an anxiety attack.